Laundry Piles

 2022

 Folding clean laundry is my favorite chore, and absolutely a privilege.
-My interest in simple daily tasks such as doing laundry began while studying minimalism and simple living.
-While living alone for the first time I begun documenting the laundry I folded on paper (bottom).
-My professors in Shenkar, studying visual communications loved it, and we tied it to my project for class at the time, about homeless people.
-For this reason, I felt inspired to later use pieces of cardboard as my canvases (top).
+My interest in simple daily tasks such as doing laundry began while studying minimalism and simple living in my studies in Shenkar for my degree in Visual Communications.
+While living alone for the first time I begun documenting the laundry I folded on paper (top).
+My professors loved it, and we tied it to my project for class at the time, about homeless persons.
+For this reason, I felt inspired to later use pieces of cardboard as my canvases (bottom).